conornally/diabaig/docs/README.md

 ## Tips:

 - Save your progress with 'S'+'y'.
-This will create the save file "diabaig.save" which can be continued in the main menu.
+This will create the save file "diabaig.save.x" which can be continued in the main menu.
 - Potions are numerous and powerful, drink/throw/apply them liberally.
 They will get you out of trouble
 - The starting classes only change the items and basic stats you start with, consider what items and spells are most valuable to you.
 - The search 's' command can help identify creatures and items, this can stop you falling for the tricks of disguised creatures.